 What is Peer Learning?

-Peer Learning is when the teacher is a colleague.
+Peer to Peer Learning is when the teacher is a colleague.
 This is the opposite to traditional eLearning where course designers are often disconnected from the learner (and even the learner’s institution).
 When a colleague is teaching, their context, reference points and personality are more relatable to a learner which makes lessons more engaging.
 This in turn improves the likelihood of knowledge retention.
-Peer learning works best with microlearning as the small lessons can be quickly and easily created by the user themselves (or with minimal assistance).
+Peer learning and Peer Collaboration works best with microlearning as the small lessons can be quickly and easily created by the user themselves (or with minimal assistance).
 Peer authoring can mean the same things but relates more to the process of creating peer learning.

 How to use peer authoring